“A painting requires a little mystery, some vagueness, and some fantasy. When you always make your meaning perfectly plain you end up boring people.”

 Likewise, if a dozen different artists paint a red rose from the same viewpoint, they will all see it differently.
 Some will see the color as purple, others as pink or coral.
 Some will conceive of the shape of the petals as round and others as angular.
 Some will perceive the rose to be bright and others as dark.
 This is because each artist cares about different aspects of the rose and has unique individual preferences for organizing its visual information.

-Training how to see in a nuanced way from a master is what Michelangelo, Gentileschi, and Degas all did before they became great artists.
+Training how to see in a nuanced way from a master is what Michelangelo, Artemesia Gentileschi, Augusta Savage, and Edgar Degas all did before they became great artists.
 All of these artists have inherited hundreds years of artistic knowledge through atelier training, yet their work is each so distinctive and unique.

 Find Your Unique Artistic Voice